Estimated reading time: 5mins

 It’s also recommended that while you may want to, don’t go crazy after the fast.
 Try and slip back into a normal routine rather than trying to catch up on missed meals.

-Research has revealed that IF can have various benefits such as decreases in blood pressure and cholesterol and improvement in insulin sensitivity and glucose uptake.
+Research has revealedthat IF can have various benefits such as decreases in blood pressure and cholesterol and an improvement in glucose uptake.
 Plus, it’s shown to be useful for lowering fat mass and cholesterol, as well as the risk of coronary heart disease.

 Fasting is a good way to cleanse your body due to the processes the body undergoes during a fast (no need to get involved in those detox diets!).